IbrahimZatary/Food-Website/README.md

-# Food-Website-
+# Food Website

-A responsive food website that showcases various dishes , prices, and images.
-The site allows users to explore menus,, and get inspired by delicious recipes.
-Built using HTML, CSS, and JavaScript for a clean and interactive user experience.
+A simple food website built using only HTML and CSS.
+It showcases different dishes with names, images, and short descriptions, providing a clean layout that highlights each meal clearly and attractively.

+---

+## Features
+- Home page with featured dishes
+- Menu section displaying different food categories
+- About section describing the purpose of the website
+- Contact section with basic information
+- Clean and easy-to-navigate design

+---

+## Technologies Used
+- **HTML5** – structure
+- **CSS3** – styling and layout

+---

+## Project Structure